edgi-govdata-archiving/web-monitoring/README.md

 ## Project Goals

 The purpose of the system is to enable analysts to quickly review monitored government websites in order to report on [__meaningful changes__](#identifying-meaningful-changes).
-The Website Monitoring automated system aka Scanner aims to make these changes easy to track, review, and report on.
+The Website Monitoring automated system a.k.a.
+Scanner aims to make these changes easy to track, review, and report on.

 Broadly speaking:
 1. Scanner _receives periodic scrapes_ of target websites from archival sources.